f10crypto/bambooguides/integration-guide.md

   "to": "006FD6A3E7EE4B6F6556502224E6C1FC7232BD449314E7A124"
 }</code></pre>

-they are created through the `/create_transaction` endpoint and can be submitted to the `/add_transaction_json` endpoint
+they can be created through the `/create_transaction` endpoint and can be submitted to the `/add_transaction_json` endpoint

 **(Note: multiple transactions with the same amount, fee, sender and recipient need to have a different timestamp/nonce or they will be rejected by the node)**